 Stories On This Episode

-Agronomy enrollment at Iowa State has more than tripled since 2006, when there was just one student who identified as other than white.
+Enrollment in Agronomy at Iowa State has more than tripled since 2006.
+That fall, there was just one agronomy student who identified as other than white.
 Today, 23 students do.

-Starting in 1910, Dearfield began attracting hundreds of black homesteaders.
+Starting in 1910, Dearfield began attracting hundreds of black homesteaders from across the South, Midwest and eastern portion of the Plains.
 They came to the town for opportunity.

-Over three years, a campaign urged Howard County, Md., residents to pare back on sugary drinks.
+Over three years, a campaign urged Howard County, Md., residents to pare back on sugary drinks — through ads, social media, health counseling and changes to what vending machines sold.
 And it worked.

 After court documents unsealed Tuesday raised questions about research methods, Monsanto says it did not ghostwrite a 2000 study on the safety of glyphosate.